cdlliuy/Auto-Scaling/index.md

 {: caption="Table 2.
 Supported metric types" caption-side="top"}

-*Note::*
+## How metric values are calculated
+{: #metric_calculation}

+<br/>{{site.data.keyword.autoscaling}} service calculates the metric values in the following ways:
+* "Memory" metric collected from Cloud Foundry: the value is the memory usage as percentage of memory limit of the application instance <br>
+Cloud Foudry computes the memory usage from the "memory.stat" of cgroup with the formula below: <br>
+`memory_usage = total_rss + total_cache - total_inactive_file`
+   * total_cache:  memory used for page chache
+   * total_rss:    memory resident in main memory (RAM)
+   * total_inactive_file:  file-backed memory on inactive LRU list

+* Metrics collected by Auto-Scaling data collector: <br/>
+  * "Memory" metric: the value is the memory usage as percentage of  memory limit of the application instance
+  {{site.data.keyword.autoscaling}} data collector grabs  memory usage with the [rss](https://en.wikipedia.org/wiki/Resident_set_size) value in file */proc/{pid}/stat*: <br/>
+  `memory_usage = RSS (total memory actually held in RAM for a process)`
+  * "Heap" metric: the value is the heap usage as percentage of the maximum heap size
+  * "Response time" metric:
+     The value is the total elapsed time (in milliseconds) of all processed requests occurred in a time window (aka *report interval*) devided by the duration of the time window.
+  * "Throughput" metric:
+     The value is the averged number of processed requests per second per appliation instance.

+### Limitations
+{: #limitations}

+* For Java application using IBM Liberty buildpack,  {{site.data.keyword.autoscaling}} data collector uses [Liberty Monitor-1.0 feature -> ServletStats MXBean](https://www.ibm.com/support/knowledgecenter/SSEQTP_liberty/com.ibm.websphere.wlp.doc/ae/rwlp_mon_webapp.html) to collect the metrics.
+Pay attention to the following constraints  when Response time/Throughput metric is used for scaling.
-* To collect Response time/Throughput metrics data on Liberty for Java, your application must be deployed as Liberty web application so that measuring HTTP/HTTPS requests will be processed via Liberty web container.<br>
+   * Your application must be deployed as Liberty web application so that Liberty web conatiner and Liberty Monitor-1.0 feature are loaded to collect the metrics.
+Spring Boot application deployed as a "Main-Classs" appliation or using embedded Tomcat server does not use Liberty web container, therefore no metrics data will be collected.
-For example, if you run a Spring Boot application as a "Main-Classs" app, the Liberty buildpack only provides java environment for you, and the app actually runs in the Spring embedded Tomcat container, thus no metrics data will be collected by the Auto-Scaling service.
-You must run your app as a Liberty WAR in order to work with Auto-Scaling service.<br/>
+   * The requests going to static HTML page are not captured by {{site.data.keyword.autoscaling}} data collector given no servlet is hit.
+For example, if you deploy the starter web-application of [Liberty for Java Runtime](https://console.bluemix.net/catalog/starters/liberty-for-java) and run load test against its root URL which is a static HTML page, the reported Response time/Throughput metric will be 0.
-* For Swift application, only Kitura framework is supported for {{site.data.keyword.autoscaling}}.<br/>
+* For Swift application, only Kitura framework is supported <br/>

 ## Error messages
 {: #err_msg}